vahalan/sBITX-Manager/README.md

 Windows Install:
 ```
-Ensure Python is installed and configured on your computer
+Ensure Python version 3 is installed and configured on your computer

 On the GitHub page, Select Code and Download the zip file